JordanSchafer/Beer-Review-Analysis/README.md

 Our project involved the analysis of consumer reviews of beer brands to discover insights around correlation between overall and various category review scores.

 Project work included the gathering of relevant data, cleaning of data, generation of multiple scatter plots, conducting an ANOVA exercise, and generation of a heatmap.
-Further detail around each step follows:
+Further detail around each step follows.

 Data:
 Data was gathered from kaggle.com (specifically Beer Reviews) as well as the Google Maps Places / Geolocations API.